-Since its inception and release, the Ubuntu Software Center has made life easier for those who want to install their favourite software without the hassle of using the Terminal or building things from source.
-It served as a landmark moment for Ubuntu, allowing users to also search for software and packages quickly and automatically take care of the dependencies along the way.
-The Software Center was a departure from older tools like Synaptic, which while it worked perfectly, had less polish and a less user-friendly look.
+The Ubuntu Software Center makes life easier for those who want to install their favorite software without the hassle of using the Terminal or building things from source.
+It allows users to also search for software and packages quickly and automatically take care of the dependencies along the way.
+Though rare, errors can happen that cause the Software Center not to work.
+A little troubleshooting can help you fix Ubuntu Software Center not working issues.

 Software Center Not Loading